serraict/vine-superset/README.md

 To migrate from the original setup:

 1. Build this custom image
-2. Update your existing docker-compose file to use `serra-vine-superset:latest` instead of `apache/superset:4.0.2`
+2. Update your existing docker-compose file to use `ghcr.io/serraict/vine-superset:latest` instead of `apache/superset:4.0.2`

 ## Production Deployment